We all know that the use of mobile phones is banned whilst driving.

 Will the law change?

 The Attorney General in the days following this case indicated that a change in sentencing policy is likely.
-This will be more easily achieved not by trying to reverse the rule in R v Jaynesh Chadusama, but by simply increasing the maximum penalty available to one of life imprisonment.
+There are a number of ways in which this could be done.
+However, it will be more easily achieved not by trying to reverse the rule in R v Jaynesh Chadusama, but by simply increasing the maximum penalty available to one of life imprisonment.

-It is also likely that we will see increases in other death by driving sentences, and perhaps even a new offence covering the causing of serious injury.
+It is also likely that we will see increases in other death by driving sentences.
+Perhaps there may even be a new offence covering the causing of serious injury.

 How can we help?

 This is only a general overview of the law.
-For in-depth advice on any criminal law issue, call John Howey on 020 7388 1658, or email email@example.com to discuss your case.Read More
+If you need specialist advice in relation to any criminal investigation or prosecution, from the initial investigation through to court proceedings, please get in touch with.
+Call John Howey on 020 7388 1658 or email firstname.lastname@example.org.
+Let us help.Read More

 There has been much ado in the press about police forces undertaking random eyesight checks on motorists and revoking licences at the roadside.
 So, what are their powers?